Zapper-fi/protocol/src/pages/agents.md

 }

 type AppTvl {
+  """
-  """Associated network of the app"""
+  Associated network of the app
+  """
   network: Network!

+  """
-  """Total value locked of an app for a given network"""
+  Total value locked of an app for a given network
+  """
   tvl: Float!
 }